Pet Adoption Guide: 7 Tips to find the best dog for your lifestyle

 First, I looked online to see what kind of dogs were up for adoption at my local animal shelters.
 Most of them were mixed breed pitbulls of some sort (meaning you really have no idea what breed or breeds they are), including a small and very adorable, 2-month-old male, brown brindle puppy.

 Yes, pitbulls have a stigma.
-So I did my research and learned that they have a lot of positive traits including being energetic, wholesome and affectionate - just what I was looking for.
-I also spent a lot of time researching dog training techniques and even read Ceasar Milan’s book “How to Be a Pack Leader.”
+So I did my research and learned that they have a lot of positive traits too.
+They're energetic, wholesome and affectionate - just what I was looking for.
+I also researched dog training techniques and even read Ceasar Milan’s book “How to Be a Pack Leader.”

-So, here are some tips to help you find the best dog for your lifestyle.
+Now, here are some more tips to help you find the best dog for your lifestyle.

 Tip #1: Ask yourself, how much time do I really have?